tomoosting/ONT_Genome_Assembly/README.md

 This Repository contains a step by step workflow for performing a de novo assembly using only Oxford Nanopre Technology (ONT) data.
 Our goal is to provide people with an easy to adopt protocol for generating a reference genome.

-**IMPORTANT**: Only use ONT data that has generated using kit12 and R10.4 flowcells or higher.
-This is ONTs Q20 chemistry which genrates high-quality (~20 phred score) long-read data.
-Older chemistries will not be compatible for this work flow.
-I'd also recommand generating ~50X coverage of raw sequencing data.
-For this you need to have a rough idea of how large your genome will be.
-For example, if the expected genome size is 1Gb you want to sequence approximately 50 gigabases (Gb) of data.
+**IMPORTANT**:
+* The workflow assumes data has been generated using R10.4.1 flowcells with kit14 chemistry (or higher)
+* You have some basic coding skills for setting up and executing bash scripts
+* I would recommand generating ~50X coverage of raw sequencing data.

-This workflow contains the following steps
+**This workflow contains the following steps**
 1. Basecalling ([dorado](https://github.com/nanoporetech/dorado)
 2. Quality trimming (porechop, clean, FCX)
 3. Read filtering (chopper)
 4. Quality control (Nanoplot)
 5. Genome assembly (Hifiasm, Flye)
-6. extract mitocgenome (Bandage)
+6. Mitochondiral genome assembly
 7. Error correction [Medaka](https://timkahlke.github.io/LongRead_tutorials/ECR_ME.html)
 8. Genome assesment ([BUSCO](https://github.com/WenchaoLin/BUSCO-Mod))
 9. Repeat masking
 10. annotation
+11. Functional annotation

 ## What you do you need
 * raw read data from the oxford nanopore